connamulder/rock-image-few-shot-learning/README.md

 # rock-image-few-shot-learning
-This is the source codes for few-shot learning of rock images and and the cypher scripts for construction and reasoning of LithoKG.
+This is the source codes for few-shot learning of rock images and and the cypher scripts for construction and reasoning of the LithoKG.
 ## Preparation
     Python==3.7.3
     Pytorch-gpu==1.9.1